By Stephanie Ciccarelli

 If you are familiar with retainers in radio and television, you'll be able to apply the same concept here if you work with a particular voice talent regularly.
 You can opt for a full buyout, which is usually the preferred method of invoicing for a one-time or sporadic voice-over job.

 Before we go, I'll mention one more tool that will help you with the complete 411 on podcasting itself.
-The Complete Guide to Podcasting is a great resource that will help you to plan your podcast, brand your podcast, record your podcast (all that production entails), distribute, and grow your podcast.
+The Podcasting Success Kit is a free ebook and is a great resource that will help you to plan your podcast, brand your podcast, record your podcast (all that production entails), distribute, and grow your podcast.

 Vox Daily offers a daily dose of voice acting news, articles, tutorials, interviews, intelligent conversation and business ideas for voice talent and voice actors.

 Our feed & social options update you with special offers and news as it happens.